jecisc/Microdown/doc/syntax.md

  		load.
   ```
 ```

 produces:

 ```pharo
   Metacello new
     repository: 'github://svenvc/zinc/repository';
     baseline: 'ZincHTTPComponents';
     load.
 ```

 #### Predefind language modifiers

 The `pharo` modifier used above is good for pharo expressions.
-Often one will show a full method,  and should use `method` to get a better highlighting and coloring of the method header
+Often one will show a full method,  and should use `method` to get a better highlighting and coloring of the method header.

 ```text
   ```method
     accept: aVisitor
            ^ aVisitor visitCode: self
   ```
 ```

 produces:

 ```method